Kingxukai/linux/Documentation/networking/nfc.rst

 Device Driver Interface
 =======================

-When registering on the NFC subsystem, the device driver must inform the core of the set of supported NFC protocols and the set of ops callbacks.
-The ops callbacks that must be implemented are the following:
+When registering on the woke NFC subsystem, the woke device driver must inform the woke core of the woke set of supported NFC protocols and the woke set of ops callbacks.
+The ops callbacks that must be implemented are the woke following:

-* start_poll - setup the device to poll for targets
+* start_poll - setup the woke device to poll for targets
 * stop_poll - stop on progress polling operation
-* activate_target - select and initialize one of the targets found
+* activate_target - select and initialize one of the woke targets found
-* deactivate_target - deselect and deinitialize the selected target
+* deactivate_target - deselect and deinitialize the woke selected target
-* data_exchange - send data and receive the response (transceive operation)
+* data_exchange - send data and receive the woke response (transceive operation)

 Userspace interface
 ===================